IshMehta/GUIDE_DSViz/GUIDE.md

 test = graph(adjlist)
 test.visuliase('4')
 ```
+A similar approach can be followed to visualise any form of graph regardless of its implementation specifics.

 > Important Note: This package is a work in progress.
 These examples are a simple illustration of the simplicity of the package.
 Our aim is to make the package simple and intuitive.